Kids with Legos, parents vote for new name of Field Museum dinosaur

 The event was a partnership between the museum and Chicago Public Library’s children’s services celebrating the museum’s new exhibition of the world’s largest predatory dinosaur, the Spinosaurus.

-The museum’s model of the Spinosaurus is the only one displayed in the Western hemisphere, Golembiewski said.
+The museum’s cast of the Spinosaurus is the only one displayed in the Western hemisphere, Golembiewski said.

-Since unveiling the display early last month, the Field Museum has been working to come up with a name for the 95-million-year-old semi-aquatic creature known as a “prehistoric river monster,” according to the museum.
+Since unveiling the display early last month, the Field Museum has been working to come up with a name for the 95 million-year-old semi-aquatic creature known as a “prehistoric river monster,” according to the museum.
 Voting opened last week and will close Friday.
+As of Wednesday morning, about 28,000 votes have been cast.

 When attendees entered the Lego Club event, they were met by a table equipped with an iPad to vote for the new dinosaur name.
 Children and parents alike received a blue “I VOTED” sticker after making their selection.